TomerFi/aioswitcher/docs/scripts.md

   -v, --verbose         include the raw message
   -d DEVICE_ID, --device-id DEVICE_ID
-                        the identification of the device -i IP_ADDRESS, --ip-address IP_ADDRESS
+                        the identification of the device -k DEVICE_KEY, --device-key DEVICE_KEY
+                        the key of the device
+  -i IP_ADDRESS, --ip-address IP_ADDRESS
                         the ip address assigned to the device -r REMOTE_ID, --remote-id REMOTE_ID